DeltaSwipe/banking-app/README.md

 2. Get account details by Id.
 3. Get all account details.
 4. Add money to account.
-5. withdraw money to account.
+5. Withdraw money to account.
-6. delete account.
+6. Delete account.